calebbray/Emsi-Project/README.md

 in regional, state, and national categories.

 In order to run this project, I would suggest two options.
-Either create a local host to view the webpage in Google Chrome (I created this page using the Atom IDE and their live server add on).
+Either create a local host to view the webpage in Google Chrome (I created this page using the Atom text editor and their live server add on).
 The webpage can also be opened dragging the index.html file onto Firefox.